PhrontHQ/mod/teach/concepts/data-validation/strategy.md

 ### Important Note: UI Interaction and "Touched" State

-Validation logic must know about UI control interaction state, specifically when a control is **"touched"** (focused then blurred by user) for proper UX.
+Validation logic must know about Property Field interaction state, specifically when a Property Field is **"touched"** (focused then blurred by user) for proper UX.

 Indeed, for required fields, errors shouldn't appear on initial load before user interaction.
-Validation should only trigger _after_ the user has "touched" the control and left it in an invalid state.
+Validation should only trigger _after_ the user has "touched" the Property Field and left it in an invalid state.

 `employee.touchedProperties = ["firstName", "email"]; // Like this?`